 Special Projects Funding

 The Rideau Institute receives funding for specific projects, often from a single institution or foundation.
 These projects can range from a single conference to a multi-year educational project.
-While similar to professional service contracts, special projects differ in that the project is conducted under the auspices of the Rideau Institute, or through a collaboration between the Rideau Institute and the funding institution.
+The project is conducted under the auspices of the Rideau Institute, or through a collaboration between the Rideau Institute and the funding institution.
 The Rideau Institute does not receive project funding from any level of government.